Chairman’s Blog

 Barlaston is an ancient parish and large village of Stafford overlooking the Trent valley.
 The name is of Anglo Saxon origin and is derived from Beornwulfs town or estate.
 Barlaston is the gateway to the Downs Banks – owned by the National Trust and offering approximately 160 acres of bracken-covered moorland forming an idyllic backdrop to Barlaston village.

 Barlaston Parish Council is made up of eleven elected members who serve the community for a period of four years.
-Meetings are held every month, with the exception of August, usually on the first Tuesday, in the Methodist Church.
-The Chairman of the Parish Council is Paul Fisher and Vice-Chairman is Daniel Bentley.
+Meetings are held every month, with the exception of August, usually on the second Tuesday, in the Methodist Church.
+The Chairman of the Parish Council is Paul Fisher and Vice-Chairman is Sue Tudor.

 The agenda is published one week before the date of the meeting and is posted on notice boards around the village.
 Residents are welcome to attend meetings and have a chance to speak at the Open Forum which is at the start of each meeting.
 The minutes of the meeting are available on this website.